-In the United States repetitive motion injuries are one of the leading injuries named in workers compensation claims.
+In the United States, repetitive motion injuries are one of the leading injuries named in workers’ compensation claims.

-There is a myth that in order to receive workman’s compensation benefits, the cause of your injury must be the result of a single event.
-For example, a cable installer falling off of a ladder or a waiter slipping on an ice cube.
-The truth is, many work place injuries are a result of prolonged exposure, either to a dangerous substance or chemical or to repeating the same motion throughout your workday.
+There is a myth that to receive workers’ compensation benefits, the cause of your injury must result from a single event.
+For example, a cable installer falling off a ladder or a waiter slipping on an ice cube.
+Many workplace injuries result from prolonged exposure, either to a dangerous substance or chemical or repeating the same motion throughout your workday.

 Repetitive Motion Injuries